tethysplatform/tethys/docs/tethys_sdk/templating.rst

 app_base.html
 =============

-This section provides the complete contents of the :file:`app_base.html` template, so app developers can be aware of the template structure underlying their app templates.
+This section provides the complete contents of the :file:`app_base.html` template.
+It is meant to be used as a reference for app developers, so they can be aware of the HTML structure underlying their app templates.

 ::